 SEND

-At Abbey CofE Infant School and Nursery we want everyone to love, laugh and learn.
+At Abbey CofE Infant School and Nursery we want everyone to shine brightly.
 We want every child to reach their full potential academically, spiritually, socially, morally, physically and emotionally.

 Every child is unique and we strive to support all children to enable them to achieve their best.
 Many steps are taken to support our pupils on their learning journey.